 For all these reasons and more, I am absolutely chuffed to have found The Little Square Gallery who are all about creating pieces of art with photos (or drawings – they can also do amazing things with kids art).
 Forget photos hidden away in albums gathering dust, this a genuinely beautiful object that – in our home at least – holds prized position and is something we look at time and time again.

-All you need to do is send the gallery your favourite photos – I sent a whole bunch through and Natalie, who runs the company, was amazing at helping me create a shortlist of my favourite thirty.
-The gallery then need some time to analyse and style the images, they then crop them into little square images and meticulously review, edit and style them.
+My piece is the ‘Thirty Little Squares’ – a collection of my favourite thirty styled photographs displayed in a series of little square giclee prints.
+I chose to have them mounted against a white backdrop and framed in a black solid wood frame.
+You can do forty eight little squares or just single squares (and many in between) – there’s a whole range of sizes available.
+You simply send the gallery your favourite photos – I sent a whole bunch through and Natalie, who runs the company, was amazing at helping me create a shortlist of my favourite thirty.
+The gallery then analyse the images, crop them into little square images and meticulously review, edit and style them.
 And we’re not talking one-tap picture editing filters here either: each photo is analysed and contrasted, corrected and balanced.
 (If working with childrens’ artwork, they’ll also smooth out any paper creases or remove any smudges).
 I have to add that I was pretty fussy with my design and had to make quite a few changes – Natalie was incredibly patient with me.
-We finally agreed a proof, and a few weeks later, the piece arrived.
-I could not have been more delighted with it.
+We agreed a proof, and a few weeks later, the piece arrived.
+I could not have been happier with it.

 Are you one for developing photos or do you just store them on your phone?
 Do you get them bulk printed out or would you prefer something a little more special?

-DISCLAIMER: The Little Square Gallery kindly gifted me one of their thirty little squares collection – it is genuinely one of my favourite things in our home.
+The Little Square Gallery kindly gifted me one of their thirty little squares collection – it is genuinely one of my favourite things in our home.